-As a general rule, an agency should procure new equipment; however, sometimes it is necessary or advantageous to purchase used or demonstrator equipment and supplies.
+As a general rule, an agency should procure new equipment.
+Sometimes, however, it is necessary or advantageous to purchase used or demonstrator equipment and supplies.
+The most common reasons are: the inability to secure new equipment, the lack of adequate funds for new equipment, or used equipment that will satisfy the agency's need is available at a substantial savings.

 An agency may trade in agency-owned equipment for new equipment of the same or similar type if it is in the best interest of the State.
 An agency may not trade in property that has been declared either surplus or salvage; such property must be disposed of through the State Surplus Property Program.
-Trade-ins are not allowed through orders placed against Term Contracts unless specifically allowed within the contract terms.
+Trade-ins are not allowed through orders placed against Term Contracts.
 The agency must have documentation supporting the equipment's value in order to make a decision whether to process as surplus or trade-in the equipment for new equipment utilizing a solicitation.